-BIO 330 Biology of the Mind
+Biology of the Mind BIO 330

 This interdisciplinary course examines the concept of the mind from a biological perspective, exploring not only the physiological bases of cognitive faculties, but also the behavioral ecology of mental emergent phenomena.
 Specific topics include consideration of the evolution of non-human animal minds and their behaviors (monkeys, apes, and hominids), and the biological origins of Hominid language and music.
-Prerequisite: BIO 303 or BIO 241/242 or BIO 305.
-Offered on Fall of every odd numbered year.
+Prerequisite: BIO 303 or BIO 241/242 or BIO

+305. Offered every other Fall.